intuition-dev/intuDocs/docsSrc/src/css.md

 ### More on Sass
-In general you should leverage a CSS framework.
-We default to http://github.com/picturepan2/spectre since it is
+In general you should leverage a CSS framework, there are many to chose from.
+We default to http://github.com/picturepan2/spectre , it looks nice, is small, has full features and can be modified for AMP.

+For font, we default to Open Sans, but like a CSS framework, you can use any.

+Also, as mentioned before MetaBake Markdown supports css classes.